SurveyMonkey/public_api_docs/includes/_overview.md

 Draft and Private apps will be subject to the following API Rate limits:

-| Max Requests Per Second | Max Requests Per Day
+| Max Requests Per Minute | Max Requests Per Day
 | ------- | -------
-2 | 500
+120 | 500

 In addition, requests made to the API to create [contacts](#contacts-and-contact-lists) or send [invite messages](#collectors-and-invite-messages), are subject to our [sending and contact limits](http://help.surveymonkey.com/articles/en_US/kb/Is-there-a-limit-on-the-number-of-emails-I-can-send).